Harriet Dart vs. Linda Fruhvirtova: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Harriet Dart vs. Linda Fruhvirtova Trends and Insights

+- In her most recent tournament, the US Open, Dart was eliminated by No. 86-ranked Yanina Wickmayer, 3-6, 4-6, in the qualifying round.

+- Fruhvirtova is coming off a 2-6, 0-6 defeat at the hands of No. 34-ranked Danielle Collins in the Round of 128 at the US Open.

-- Dart has played 29 matches over the past year (across all court surfaces), and 22.4 games per match.
+- Dart has played 29 matches over the past 12 months across all court types, and 22.4 games per match.

-- In her 15 matches on hard courts over the past 12 months, Dart has played an average of 21.3 games.
+- Dart has played 15 matches on hard courts over the past 12 months, and 21.3 games per match.

-- Fruhvirtova has averaged 21.5 games per match and 8.9 games per set in 28 matches on hard courts in the past year, winning 48.9% of those games.
+- On hard courts, Fruhvirtova has played 28 matches and averaged 21.5 games per match and 8.9 games per set.

-- This is the first time that Dart and Fruhvirtova have matched up in the last five years.
+- Dating back to 2015, Dart and Fruhvirtova have not met on the court.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.